microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ## Foundational Setup

-The following steps will guide you through setting up the foundations of the ALM Accelerator for Advanced Makers.
+The following steps will guide you through setting up the foundations of the AA4AM.
 These steps are general to the functionality of the ALM Accelerator and not project or solution specific.

 ### Create an App Registration in your AAD Environment